letStayFoolish/js-behind-scenes/README.md

 **When a variable is not in the current scope, the engine looks up in the scope chain until it finds the variable looking for.
 This is called variable lookup.**

 **Scope chain is one-way street.
-The scope will never has access to the variables of inner scope.**
+The scope will never have access to the variables of inner scope.**

 **The scope chain has nothing to the order in which functions were called.**